shaw-llc/Minecraft-Sniper-Application/README.md

 - We do not encourage or support any violation of Mojang's Terms of Service
 - Use at your own risk

+## 📢 Latest Updates (2023)

+**Important API Information**: According to current research, Mojang's API enforces a rate limit of approximately 60 requests per minute.
+Our tool intelligently manages these limits to avoid temporary blocks while maximizing effectiveness.

+**Key Improvements**:
+- Smart rate limiting system that respects Mojang's 60 requests/minute constraint
+- Optimized batch processing of username availability checks
+- Enhanced proxy support for distributed requests
+- Improved error handling and recovery from rate limiting

+## ⚖️ Ethical Considerations

+Based on the latest research about Minecraft username sniping, it's important to understand:

+1. **Terms of Service**: Using automated tools to interact with Mojang's API may violate their EULA, especially for commercial purposes.

+2. **Personal Use**: While personal, non-commercial use exists in a gray area, you should be aware of the potential risks:
+   - Account suspension or ban
+   - IP rate limiting
+   - Loss of access to Minecraft services

+3. **Rate Limiting**: Our tool is designed to respect Mojang's rate limits (60 requests/minute) to minimize impact on their services and reduce your risk of penalties.

+4. **Community Impact**: Aggressive sniping can create artificial scarcity and potentially prevent legitimate users from obtaining usernames through normal means.

+We've designed this tool primarily for educational purposes and personal use.
+It includes safeguards to respect rate limits and reduce potential negative impacts.

 ## 🚀 Quick Setup for Complete Beginners

 Never used Python before?
 No problem!
 Follow these simple steps: